AzTechG/zmanager/README.md

 ## Description

-Zmanager is a simple tool using Django, SQL and HTML to create a Zoo park managing website.
+Zmanager is a simple tool using Django, SQL and HTML as a zoo management website.
 You can add users, administrators, animals and track medical files.
-However this tool was made in an educational context and all names included are fictional and not intended to be used by any professional.
+However this tool was made in an educational context and is not intended to be used by any professional, There is an template SQL database provided.

 ## How to install Zmanager